vindarel/open-nic/README.md

 open-nic
 ========

-Use open-nic DNS right now
+Use OpenNIC DNS right now

-What is open-nic and why should I use it ?
+What is OpenNIC and why should I use it ?
 =================

-The Opennic project is an alternative DNS provider.
+The OpenNIC project is an alternative DNS provider.
+Users of the OpenNIC DNS servers are able to resolve all existing ICANN top-level domains (TLD) as well as their own.

-You should use it if you're concerned about censorship, if you don't want your internet provider to know every site you visit, if you want to support independant projects, maybe if you want to access .geek, .indy, .free and other sites.
+You should use it if you're concerned about censorship, if you don't want your internet provider to know every site you visit, if you want to support independant projects, and maybe if you want to access .geek, .indy, .free, .ing… websites, that are only served by OpenNIC.

 http://www.opennicproject.org/